Nominations Open for 2023 Community Champion Awards

 Awarded to a person who has given up their time voluntarily to help out a charity or good cause whether that be fundraising or volunteering time, or both.
 It is not perhaps about how much money they’ve raised but more about the challenges they’ve overcome.

 Sponsored by Meadow Farm Studios

 Awarded to an individual who has proved to be an asset to their immediate neighbours.
-This may be through good deeds done on a regular basis, someone who just brightens a neighbour’s day or an outstanding single act of kindness or courage.
+This may be that they have organised a street party for the Coronation this year, through good deeds done on a regular basis, someone who just brightens a neighbour’s day or an outstanding single act of kindness or courage.

 Customer Service Champion

 Sponsored by Brakspear